karimsa/karimsa-archive/README.md

 <h3>Hey, there! 👋</h3>
 <h3>I'm a developer, entrepreneur, and public speaker.
-I love learning new things, and I try share them on my blog &amp; twitter.</h3>
+I love learning new things, and I try to share them on my blog &amp; twitter.</h3>
 <br />

 <p>